snehasarkardata/Fetching-data-from-cryptowatch/README.md

 # Fetching-data-from-cryptowatch

+1) Library used:
+- requests
+- pandas

+2) Steps:

 Pulling cryptocurrencies prices from a public API and download them as Excel files.
 1) Pull data from Bitcoin and Ether, two of the most popular cryptocurrencies, for the last 7 days.
 2) Collecting seperate data for Bitcoin & Ether.